birdandhike.com logo

 Getting to the Trailhead

-This hike is located along Badwater Road in Death Valley National Park, about 2-1/2 hours northwest of Las Vegas.
+This hike is located along Badwater Road in Death Valley National Park, about 2 hours northwest of Las Vegas.
 From town, drive out to Death Valley, pay the entrance fee, and then drive to the Golden Canyon Trailhead.
 Park here; this is the trailhead.

 The Hike

 From the trailhead (Table 2, Waypoint 1), which is located at the top of a small alluvial fan on the edge of Death Valley, the trail immediately enters a narrow canyon that is about 20-ft wide and 30-ft deep.
-The wash here is loose gravel, but the walking is easy, and there are places where you can walk on the remains of an old paved road that washed out during a flash flood in 1976.
+The wash here is loose gravel, but the walking is easy, and there are places where you can walk on the remains of an old, paved road that washed out during a flash flood in 1976.
 The hike runs uphill at a fairly gradual, but steadily grade.

 After about 10 minutes, the trail leaves the conglomerate rocks and enters an area with tall cliffs of a light-colored, fine sedimentary material (yellowish muds and silts from volcanic debris) that formed when these materials settled in the bottom of an ancient lake.
-There are places along the south (right) side of the trail where you can see ripple marks in the rocks that formed with this area was at the edge of a shallow lake or mudflat.
+There are places along the south (right) side of the trail where ripple marks are visible in the rocks that formed with this area was at the edge of a shallow lake or mudflat.
 From here on up the canyon, the walking generally is on a firm, smooth surface.

 After about 30 minutes, and 1.0 miles out, the trail markers end at Trail Marker #10 (Wpt.
-2).
+02).
 The trail forks here.
 The fork to the northeast (left; straight up the canyon) runs out to the base of Red Cathedral.
 A sign here says that it is 0.25 miles to Red Cathedral, but the base of the wall is actually about 0.5 miles out, although there are some nice views of Red Cathedral and Manly Beacon from about half-way out.
 The fork to the southeast (right) runs up over the mudhills, right under the sheer west face of Manly Beacon, and out to Gower Gulch and Zabriskie Point.

 Continuing up the canyon towards Red Cathedral, the trail runs through light-colored badlands with swirls of color, including grays, reds, browns, yellows, tans, whites, and oranges.
-Then just below Red Cathedral, the canyon gets rocky, narrow, and winding, and there are places where it twists around and you have to crawl through holes under boulders and through slots before emerging at the base of the Red Cathedral cliffs (Wpt.
+Then just below Red Cathedral, the canyon gets rocky, narrow, and winding, and there are places where it twists around, and hikers have to crawl through holes under boulders and through slots before emerging at the base of the Red Cathedral cliffs (Wpt.
 3).

 The trail dead-ends at Red Cathedral.
 From here, return to the trailhead by retracing your path down Golden Canyon or by hiking around the Gower Gulch Loop Trail.